Best card games for older adults to play

-Due to the age of Whist, there are many variations that involve different sized hands, gambling elements and playing without a partner.
+Due to the age of Whist, many variations involve different sized hands, gambling elements and playing without a partner.
 The Bridge Guys explain the evolution of the game:

 “In the following centuries, Whist went through stages of evolution and actually became popular with all classes.
 With the migration towards the New World, sailors and immigrants took along their card games and they became very popular to pass the time.

 “Around the 1890s the game of Bridge was introduced to the United States.
 The rules of the game underwent many changes made by its players, who have in the time since become the pioneers and forerunners of the game of Bridge.
 Mr Harold Vanderbilt did much to perfect a system in 1925.
 He introduced rules, principles, treatments and even a scoring table.
 His established rules became so popular that his game of Contract Bridge was adopted by the majority of players.”

 Whist is simpler than Bridge but with a touch more strategy than Rummy making it a great game to play socially and for those who feel a little intimidated by Bridge.